Is the vegetarian diet more effective for weight loss?Last Updated : 05 July 2017

 General recommendations for tackling overweight

-For overweight and obese people wishing to lose weight, the World Health Organization does not specifically recommend a vegetarian diet.
+For people live with obesity of overweight, who wish to lose weight, the World Health Organization does not specifically recommend a vegetarian diet.
 Indeed, in the study described above, participants who followed the conventional calorie-restricted diet also lost weight by the end of the study.

 The general WHO recommendations for individuals to reduce overweight and obesity are to limit their energy intake from fats and sugars; to increase consumption of fruit and vegetables, as well as legumes, whole grains and nuts; and to engage in regular physical activity (60 minutes a day for children and 150 minutes spread through the week for adults).